Minotaur: A SIMD-Oriented Synthesizing Superoptimizer

 Starting from unoptimized assembly produced by GCC, it was able to produce code competitive with higher optimization levels.
-The overall structure of this superoptimizer, where program fragments are extracted, canonicalized, checked against a cache, and then optimized in the case of a cache miss, is very similar to \tool{}, but there are many differences in the details, particularly in \tool's slice extractor which allows its synthesis specification to approximate the original code's effect much more closely.
+The overall structure of this superoptimizer, where program slices are extracted, canonicalized, checked against a cache, and then optimized in the case of a cache miss, is very similar to \tool{}, but there are many differences in the details, particularly in \tool's slice extractor which allows its synthesis specification to approximate the original code's effect much more closely.
 Another assembly superoptimizer, STOKE~\cite{stoke, stoke-fp, conditionally}, is not as closely related; it is based on randomly perturbing assembly-language functions.
 STOKE can potentially perform transformations that Minotaur cannot, but we believe that its results are more difficult to translate into standard peephole optimizations than are Minotaur's.